soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E0_Ablauf-Zielsetzung_en.md

 ---

-## Learning objectives of the module
+## Learning Objectives of the Module

 After completing Module 2, participants can…

 ### E2A.
-Setting up the working environment with Protégé
+Setting up the Working Environment with Protégé

 - name software used for creating ontologies.
 (LZ-ID SODa\_03\_007\_0809)
 - use software for creating ontologies.
 (LZ-ID SODa\_03\_007\_0840)
 - analyse their own experience with software used for creating ontologies.
 (LZ-ID SODa\_xx\_xxx\_xxxx)

-### 1. Methods and workflows of semantic modeling
+### 1. Methods and Workflows of Semantic Modeling

 - name methods for developing ontologies.
 (LO-ID 03\_007\_0784)
 - explain methods for developing ontologies.
 (LO-ID SODa\_03\_007\_0839)